Jehovah's Witnesses practices: Watch Tower Society literature

 Jehovah's Witnesses make extensive use of Watch Tower Society literature, including books, magazines, booklets and handbills, to spread their beliefs and to use as textbooks at their religious meetings.
 The publications are produced in many languages, with a small selection available in 500 languages.
 Their magazines, The Watchtower and Awake!, are published in hundreds of languages and in various electronic formats.
 Issues of both magazines are compiled annually into bound volumes.

 New books, brochures, and other items are released at their annual conventions.
 Various audio cassettes, videocassettes, and DVDs have been produced explaining the group's beliefs, practices, organization and history.
 Since 1942 all Watch Tower literature has been published anonymously.
 Many Watch Tower Society publications from 1950 onward are available on the Watchtower Library DVD and online.

 Publications were sold to the public until the early 1990s, from which time they were offered free of charge, with a request for donations.
 The change in policy was first announced in the United States in February 1990, following the loss of a case before the US Supreme Court by Jimmy Swaggart Ministries on the issue of sales tax exemption for religious groups.
 The Watch Tower Society had joined the case as an Amicus curiae, or "friend of the court".
 The court ruling would have resulted in the Watch Tower Society having to pay millions of dollars in sales tax if sales of their literature had continued.

-Witnesses are urged to prepare for congregation meetings by studying the assigned Watch Tower literature, and are expected to read all magazines and books published by the Society.
-One analysis noted that each year Witnesses are expected to read more than 3,000 pages of the Society's publications, according to its suggested program for personal study.
+Witnesses are urged to prepare for congregation meetings by studying the assigned Watch Tower literature, One analysis noted that each year Witnesses are expected to read more than 3,000 pages of the Society's publications, according to its suggested program for personal study.
 Much of the literature is illustrated extensively, with sociologist Andrew Holden observing utopian, post-Armageddon images of happy Witnesses in bright sunshine and pristine environments, often playing with formerly wild animals such as lions and tigers, in contrast to dark-colored images of unfavorable activities such as murders, burglaries and promiscuity that highlight the moral dangers outside the organization.

 Conversion

 Individuals seeking to be baptised as Jehovah's Witnesses are required to follow a systematic, catechistical Bible study course, usually in their home, for several months.
 They will be expected to attend meetings at the Kingdom Hall and must demonstrate a willingness to carry out the doorstep ministry.
 Before baptism they will have discussions with the elders based on questions provided by the Watch Tower Society to determine that they understand and accept the beliefs of the Witnesses, and that they accept Jesus' ransom sacrifice and repent of sins and have made a personal dedication to God.

 Baptisms are normally performed in pools at assemblies and conventions.
 At these baptisms, candidates make "public declaration" of their prior dedication to God.
-The speaker asks the candidates the following two questions.
+The speaker asks the candidates the following two questions: